Rishavkapil/DevOps_Notes/Kubernetes/Introduction.md

 Kubernetes has the feature of **auto scaling**  even if the container is going down , the kubernetes will automatically . when ever the API server receives a signal that server is going down, it immediately starts a new container.

+In Kubernetes **we have pods and kubelet is responsible for maintaining all the pods**

+**kube proxy** provides IP address to each pod and is used for networking.